Public Opinion, Science Ignored For Corporate Interests

 The ESA provided sweeping protection for endangered species and their habitats, reflecting the era’s broad based concern for environmental conservation and protection.
 Its protections often have a spiraling effect, benefiting full habitats and the animals and plants within them.
 Recent polls show that 90 percent of Americans, including Republicans, support the ESA.

-The Act has been celebrated by conservationists for protecting our natural heritage.
-In equal measure, it has been reviled by developers, ranchers, miners, loggers and oil and gas interests for elevating the needs of ecosystems over the demands of corporations and profit maximization.
+The Act has been celebrated by conservationists for protecting our natural heritage, but it has been resisted by developers, ranchers, miners, loggers and oil and gas interests for elevating the needs of ecosystems over the demands of corporations and profits.

 Nevertheless, criticism of the law has been a persistent feature of debates about whether and how to protect imperiled species.
 That criticism often comes from business and agricultural interests, who argue that the Act’s provisions excessively limit their ability to develop and manage private property.